StewartLynch/CTHelp_SwiftUI/README.md

 CTHelp will be displayed as an overlay view on top of your existing screen views.
 This is done when the **showCTHelp** value is set to true.

-To enable this, you must embed your current set of screens view (in my case the VStack inside of the NavigationView) inside a **ZStack**.
+To enable this, you must embed your current set of screens view (in my case the List inside of the NavigationView) inside a **ZStack**.

 **NOTE**: Place the ZStack **inside** any NavigationView if you have one.